CDEBase/fullstack-pro/docs/DoAndDont.md

 ---
 1. Each package version should be uniform across the repository

-    Before adding a `<package>`, see if the package of different version exist.
+    Before adding a `<package dependency>`, see if the package of different version exist.
 If it exist then update that version to the required version.

 2. You can edit one of the `packages` or `servers`'s `package.json` file directly to add a `dependencies` and then run `npm run lerna` to install them.
 This is a easy way to install a known version by adding to the target `pacakage.json` file.